sLab-Aerospace/FlightPhsyc/README.md

 # FlightPhsyc

-FlightPhsyc is C++ and Arduino based flight software which used in many sLab vehicles, which is programmable with ElperOXr to work with any sLab Avionics Board.
+FlightPhsyc is C++ and Arduino based flight software which used in many sLab vehicles, which is programmable easily made to work with every sLab Avionics Board.

 **Vehicles Supports :**
 - sLab Marvin 0 Block Rocket (Marvin N-xx) using ElperScale or ElperLab using (ATtiny10 or ATtiny85).